ATM-HSW/libHttp/README.md

 delete request;
 ```

+**Note:** You can get the root CA for a domain easily from Firefox.
+Click on the green padlock, click *More information > Security > View certificate > Details*.
+Select the top entry in the 'Certificate Hierarchy' and click *Export...*.
+This gives you a PEM file.
+Add the content of the PEM file to your root CA list ([here's an image](img/root-ca-selection.png)).

 ## Memory usage

 Small requests where the body of the response is cached by the library (like the one found in main-http.cpp), require ~4K of RAM.
 When the request is finished they require ~1.5K of RAM, depending on the size of the response.
 This applies both to HTTP and HTTPS.
 If you need to handle requests that return a large response body, see 'Dealing with large body'.